supershaneski/bun-openai/react-chatbot/README.md

 } while(!is_completed)
 ```

-If you are going to implement a chatbot with tools, you will need to enclose your API call in a loop to handle subsequent API calls that the AI might be invoked.
+If you’re planning to implement a chatbot with tools, it’s necessary to enclose your API call within a loop.
+This loop will handle any subsequent API calls that the AI might invoke.
 If there are no tool calls, we immediately set `is_completed` to true.
-However, as long as we receive tool calls, we call the API again.
-So that it will be much easier to understand, I separate the endpoint that handles the tool calls.
-See `/chat/tools` handler from [chat.js](/server/src/routes/chat.js).
+However, if we continue to receive tool calls, we make another API call.

+To simplify understanding, I’ve separated the endpoint that manages the tool calls.
+You can refer to the `/chat/tools` handler in [chat.js](/server/src/routes/chat.js).

-I am doing this so that the message content that the AI might send in between API calls can be handled and written in the UI.
-This is where you might see, "Please wait for awhile..." as the AI process the request.
+This approach ensures that any message content the AI might send between API calls can be properly managed and displayed in the UI.
+This is why you might see a message like, ***‘Please wait for a while…’*** as the AI processes the request.

-We are also putting a guard to prevent the AI from calling too many API calls.
-I set the maximum loop to 30 but you can just adjust it.
+We’ve also implemented a safeguard to prevent the AI from making excessive API calls.
+I’ve set the maximum loop count to 30, but this can be adjusted as needed.

 ## Chat Completions with streaming